abrady/Vulk/README.md

 8. Adjust Shadow Mapping Parameters
 Tweak parameters such as the light's view and projection matrices, the depth bias (to avoid shadow acne), and the shadow map resolution to improve the quality of the shadows.

+## 3/3/24 sampling the depth

+Now that we have the depth buffer we need to get the closest depth for each vert:

+1. project each vert just like before for generating the lightmap, pass this as an output of the vertex shader to the frag shader as e.g. out/inPosLightSpace
+2. the frag shader then gets the inPosLightSpace in clip coords and divides by w to get into NDC (normalized device coordinates) space. the z value of this is your depth.
+3. by convention this is from -1 to 1 in the x and y axes but your depth buffer is a texture and expects things in the range of 0-1 so just multiply by .5 and and add .5
+4. at this point you have a uv for the depth buffer, sample it, and compare that with the depth value of the fragment's depth from step 2 and you know if it is visible to the light nor not.

 ## 3/2/24 shadow mapping: render the shadow map